polytechnice-si/4A_ISA_TheCookieFactory/docker/README.md

 Successfully built f92f96d58aa8
 ```

-To start the system as a daemon (in _detached_ mode), simply ask docker to do so (`-d`).
+To start the system as a daemon (in _detached_ mode), simply ask docker to do so (`-d` option).
 We must bind the port exposed by the container to one available on localhost.
 Here we'll use the very same one, _i.e._, 9090.
 The `--rm` option asks docker to remove the container after stopping it.

 ```
 azrael:partners mosser$ docker run --rm -d -p 9090:9090 petitroll/tcf-ext